I’m sure you’ve seen it many times that our workplaces tend to be more open and many companies specifically use open-plan offices.

 Everybody knows cubicles

 These days in the workplace, there is the one example of office furniture people never thought they would miss, until it was totally gone – cubicles.
-Cubicles, those muddy systematic partition structures symbolize the unhappy workplace.
+Cubicles, those muddy systematic partition structures symbolise the unhappy workplace.
 Your own personal cave has no character and is hardly distinguishable from another.
 You’re trapped in a labyrinth with partition walls.
 There is fluorescent rather than natural light.
 It makes your vision crazy.
 You dream of going out for lunch.

 Cubicles were once awesome